Pet Passport Belgium

 Cyprus, Czech Republic, Denmark, Finland, Germany, Iceland,

-San Marino, Sweden, Switzerland or the Netherlands.
-Additionally,
+San Marino, Sweden, Switzerland, the Netherlands or the United

 the owner must present a signed statement attesting that the animal has never left its place of birth and has never been in contact with animals potentially infected with rabies.